thomasWeise/moptipyapps/README.md

 - The included benchmark instance data of the [two-dimensional bin packing](#31-two-dimensional-bin-packing-problem) is taken from [2DPackLib](https://site.unibo.it/operations-research/en/research/2dpacklib).
   It has been stored in a more size-efficient way and some unnecessary information has been stripped from it (as we really only need the raw bin packing data).
   Nevertheless, the copyright of the original data lies with the authors [2DPackLib](https://site.unibo.it/operations-research/en/research/2dpacklib) or the original authors of the datasets used by them.
+- The included benchmark instances for the [Traveling Salesperson Problem](#32-the-traveling-salesperson-problem-tsp) are taken from [TSPLib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/).
+  The copyright of the original data lies with Gerhard Reinelt, the original author of TSPLib, or the original authors of the datasets used by him.

 ## 6. Contact